 Concluding remarks

 answer all these questions in summary

-RQ.1.
-What are the ranges for DOC concentration and NOM character between adjacent drainage basins and among nested sub-catchments in this water supply area, and what influence does seasonality have on concentration of DOC and character of NOM?
+*Research Question 1.
+How do DOC concentrations and NOM character vary among adjacent drainage basins and across nested sub-catchments in the Greater Victoria Water Supply Area, and what influence does seasonality have on concentration of DOC and character of NOM?

-Objective 1: Design a sampling strategy to measure the spatial and temporal variation of DOC concentration and NOM character, then describe spatiotemporal patterns that were observed.
+*Objective 1: Design a sampling strategy to describe spatial and temporal patterns and variation of DOC concentrations and NOM character.

-RQ.2.
-Are hydrological processes the main driver for DOC transport and variation in the LWSA and is there a mechanistic relationship between river stage and DOC or NOM?
+*Research Question 2.
+What are the primary drivers (e.g. watershed characteristics or conditions) for changes in DOC and NOM in the Leech watershed?

-Objective 2: Relate water sample results to river stage and report on the relationships between DOC concentrations and NOM character with stage, particularly paying attention to differences between baseflow and storm events.
+*Objective 2: Relate water sample results to watershed characteristics and conditions to report on relationships between DOC, NOM and key variables.

-RQ.3.
-Are some watershed characteristics more important than others for influencing DOC and NOM dynamics?

-Objective 3: Assess the importance of watershed characteristics and conditions as explanatory variables for DOC and DOM patterns.

-RQ.4.
+Research Question 3.
 What are the implications for watershed management and future drinking water supply?

-Objective 4: Provide context of how results can be used to inform watershed management planning for wildfire reduction strategies and design of continued water quality monitoring for future inter-basin transfers.
+Objective 3: Provide context of how results can be used to inform watershed management planning for wildfire reduction strategies and design of continued water quality monitoring for future inter-basin transfers.